 The Mission of the Control Room

 What is the mission of your SOC?
 It must be clearly defined and specific to your business and industry.
 In most cases, an ops center will house a team of skilled professionals who monitor an organization’s security.
 This team will protect it from both physical and cyber threats.
-This work takes into account the needs and function of the company itself.
+This work takes into account the needs and functions of the company itself.

 Function and Layout of Security Operations Center Design

 A control room is still, in some ways, just a room where work gets done.
-Like other work spaces, function is paramount when determining layout and design.
+Like other workspaces, function is paramount when determining layout and design.
 A security ops control room is no exception.
-And it is, in fact, even more crucial to success.
+And it is, in fact, even more, crucial to success.
 You must address everything from lighting and acoustics to director offices, video walls, and technology.

 The Technology of Security Operations Center Design

-For your security team to provide immediate response to any threat at any time, technology is a critical piece of the design process.
+For your security team to provide an immediate response to any threat at any time, technology is a critical piece of the design process.
 You must determine the computer systems, video integration, and communication pieces of the plan.
-In addition, you must pay attention to things that provide security for the security.
+In addition, you must pay attention to things that provide security for security.
 This includes firewalls, breach detection systems, and security information management systems.

 Not only is the hardware and software a key component, but the foundation to support it must be in place.
 That foundation should get attention from the beginning of the planning process.
 It can not be an afterthought.